 - Prepares for diverse careers.

-Bachelor's - Bachelor of Arts in Geography
+Bachelor's - Bachelor of Arts in Geography (Climate Change and Society)

 The Bachelor of Arts in Geography with a Climate Change and Society concentration at the University of Massachusetts-Amherst delves into the intersections of environmental shifts and human systems, fostering skills in research, cartography, and remote sensing.
 This program emphasizes sustainability and global challenges, equipping students for careers in policy, planning, and environmental science.
 Admission necessitates a high school diploma and usually includes ACT or SAT requirements.
 Set on campus, it offers a dynamic learning environment where students analyze real-world issues through fieldwork and collaborative projects.